Defining ROI for Your Small Business

 Project planning to measure ROI

 Project planning involves a more complex process than many business owners realize.
-A project plan and breakdown of associated costs is critical to measuring ROI.
+A project plan and breakdown of associated costs are critical to measuring ROI.
 Project plans should include the following information:

 - Identify activities and tasks for the project.